 Railroads are the steady, quiet backbone of the American economy — running day and night to deliver the goods that we rely on every day.
 The best part of this story?
 Freight railroads are privately owned and pay their own way with little help from taxpayers.

 It's easy to see why railroads are so green given their scale.
 Just a single train can carry the freight of several hundred trucks while at the same time being four times more fuel-efficient.
 This efficiency means that moving freight by rail rather than trucks reduces greenhouse emissions by an average of 75%.
 Plus, more freight moved by rail means less congestion on our highways.

 Railroads are not relying on their scale alone when it comes to sustainability, however.
 Investments into fuel-efficient locomotives, new idling reduction technologies, advanced software for routing and train speed and other innovations are making freight rail greener every day.
-Network and equipment improvements, for example, have made it possible for today's trains to carry about 3,500 tons of freight — a 60% increase from the 2,222 tons they could carry on average in 1980.
+Network and equipment improvements, for example, have made it possible for today's trains to on average carry over 3,500 tons of freight — a 60% increase from the 2,222 tons they could carry on average in 1980.

 Safety and Community Planning